MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailed.md

         /// The process became unresponsive.
         /// This only applies to the main frame's render process.
         Unresponsive,
-        /// The process was killed.
+        /// The process was terminated.
 For example, from Task Manager.
-        Killed,
+        Terminated,
         /// The process crashed.
         Crashed,
         /// The process failed to launch.